Shopify migration

 Since passwords aren’t imported, send a post-launch email asking customers to activate their accounts via one-time login link.

-Step 7: Set up and monitor tracking tools
+Set up and monitor tracking tools

 Once your Shopify site goes live, keep a close eye on how it's performing.